-ART 112 Three Dimensional Design (5)
+ART 112 Three Dimensional Design

 An intermediate studio course continuing the study of the fundamental elements of visual communication in three dimensional space.
 Emphasis will be placed on form, plane, shape, mass and texture through both additive and subtractive processes.
-Prerequisite: Art 111 or permission of the instructor.